Breaking The World Record For The World's Largest Hand Drawn Maze

 *The paper roll I will be working on is 1000ft long and 2 feet wide, for a total size of 2000 square feet.

-Beginning just as soon as the social distancing orders have been lifted, I am going to make an attempt at breaking the record for the World's Largest Hand-Drawn Maze in order to help a local art organization, Living Arts.
+Beginning as soon as the social distancing orders have been lifted, I'm going to make an attempt at breaking the record for the World's Largest Hand-Drawn Maze in order to help a local art organization, Living Arts.
 The entire attempt will be live and open to the public.
-One of our amazing local art galleries, Posterity Gallery, has agreed to let me set up a little space where anyone walking by can stop and say hello!
+One of our amazing local art galleries, Posterity Gallery, was kind enough to agree to allowing me a space in their front window where anyone walking by can stop and say hello!
 Our local art programs and teaching artists need help now more than ever in order to continue providing art programs in our communities.
-For anyone who wants to show support, they will be able to sponsor a square foot of the maze by contributing to the Living Arts Fund.
+For anyone who wants to show support, they'll be able to sponsor a square foot of the maze by contributing to the Living Arts Fund, in return for a doodle inside of the world record attempted maze.

 Living Arts is a team of over 40 professional, teaching artists that provide performing, visual and media art programs.
 They reach an average of 3,000 Detroit area youth annually through Head Starts, K-12 public and charter schools, and community centers across the city.
 The organization has been hit hard by the ripple effects of the pandemic, with the cancelation of their biggest fundraising event.
 Livings Arts has lost significant program income due to school closures.
 To ensure Living Arts can continue to serve Detroit youth throughout this crisis, and once programs resume, they have launched a crowd-funding campaign.